trevorld/bittermelon/README.md

 ## <a name="overview">Overview</a>

-* `{bittermelon}` provides functions for creating, modifying, and printing bitmaps.
-* It can pretty print bitmaps to the R terminal.
-* It features [over a dozen functions](https://trevorldavis.com/R/bittermelon/dev/reference/index.html#modify-bitmaps-and-pixmaps) that can modify individual bitmaps or every bitmap within a "bitmap list" or "bitmap font".
+* `{bittermelon}` features [over a dozen functions](https://trevorldavis.com/R/bittermelon/dev/reference/index.html#modify-bitmaps-and-pixmaps) that can modify individual bitmaps or every bitmap within a "bitmap list" or "bitmap font".
 * There is a special emphasis on bitmap fonts and their glyphs.
 It provides native read/write support for the 'hex' and 'yaff' bitmap font formats and if [monobit](https://github.com/robhagemans/monobit) is also installed then it can read/write [several more bitmap font formats](https://github.com/robhagemans/monobit?tab=readme-ov-file#supported-bitmap-formats).
+* It can print bitmaps to the R terminal.
 * Besides supporting the builtin `bm_bitmap()` and `bm_pixmap()` objects it also supports modifying `{magick}`'s "magick-image" objects and base R's "nativeRaster" and "raster" objects.

 ## <a name="installation">Installation</a>